tkachenkoekar/typesetting-examples-EAT-/README.md

 3. ```typst```
     - A paper containing linguistic problems on child speech
     - A hand-out on analysing the article and comparing its results with real linguistic problems
-    - Personal overview on cafés in my hometown
+    - Personal overview on cafés in my hometown (will be soon)